Scientists question Saudi openness on deadly MERS virus outbreak

 “I‘m fairly doubtful about the whole process,” he said in a telephone interview.
 “We’re seeing all this under a banner of increased transparency, and yet there’s no information about what these 113 cases are, about where or how they were tested, or what age they are.
 There’s really very little information, so I‘m very dubious about what this is supposed to tell us.”

-The United Nations’ public health arm, the World Health Organization, said its experts were in Saudi Arabia providing technical advice.
+The United Nations’ public health arm, the World Health Organisation, said its experts were in Saudi Arabia providing technical advice.

 “The recent appointment of a new Minister of Health has resulted in renewed energies and greater government commitments to address the challenges linked to MERS.
 WHO welcomes all efforts to gather and verify information and support the sharing of information about MERS,” it said.